node-3d/node-3d/CONTRIBUTING.md

 1. Limit the first line to 72 characters or less.

-1. Reference issues and pull requests liberally after the first line.

-1. Consider starting the commit message with an applicable emoji:
+1. You can start the commit message with an applicable emoji:
 	* :art: `:art:` when improving the format/structure of the code;
 	* :racehorse: `:racehorse:` when improving performance;
 	* :non-potable_water: `:non-potable_water:` when plugging memory leaks;